drtp-skills/drtp-skills.github.io/README.md

 ## Contact

-For questions, issues, or contributions, please visit the [Contact Us](/contact-us/) page or open an issue on GitHub.
+Please visit the [Contact Us](/contact-us/) page or open an issue on GitHub.

 ---